 The local population never accepted this loss of status and a 23 year wrong was put right on 1st April 1997 when the Government sanctioned a divorce from Leicestershire and reinstated Rutland as full, independent self governing county.
 It was another ten years before the Royal Mail followed suit and reinstated Rutland as a postal county – not that the local population had ever stopped using the name on their addresses in any case!

 The hotels in Rutland are not large and are pretty expensive, so we have arranged accommodation at the 4 star Holiday Inn in Corby, in neighbouring Northamptonshire.
-You can check the hotel out online; it has a heated indoor pool and whirlpool, health and fitness centre, cocktail bar and 24 hour lounge bar.
+You can check the hotel out online; it has a heated indoor pool and whirlpool, health and fitness centre, cocktail bar and 24 hour bar.

 We will eat at the hotel on Friday and Saturday evenings.
-A special accommodation rate has been arranged of £90 per night per room, bed and breakfast.
+A special accommodation rate has been arranged of £tbc per night per room, bed and breakfast.
 Please book direct with the hotel on 01536 401020 – quote British Senate Weekend or BSS to get the special rate.
 If coming by train, the nearest station is (not surprisingly) Corby.

 It is impossible now to imagine Rutland without Rutland Water, the second largest lake in England – man made in 1975.
 There was always a local rumour that having failed to abolish Rutland, plan B was to flood it!
 These days however, the water is a huge asset for the county and a site of special scientific interest.